52North/OX-Framework/README.md

 <a href="http://52north.org/downloads/sensor-web/oxf">52°North's download section</a>.

 The zip contains source and binary files.
-Alternatively, the OXF can be build directly from source code via Maven command `mvn clean install'.
+Alternatively, the OXF can be build directly from source code via Maven command `mvn clean install`.
 To do so, check out the source from
 <a href="https://github.com/52North/OX-Framework.git">GitHub</a>.